 Keep in mind that the only verification information will be sent about whether an official GED credential was earned and on which date.
 Scores will not be provided as that conflicts with privacy protection regulations.

 Research has indicated that some 70 percent of college students said they would lie a bit on their resumes to land the job they really wanted.
 Shouldn’t this be more than enough reason to check the resumes of applicants for fraudulent or misleading educational claims?

-Most companies understand the importance of checking an applicant’s education history, but not all companies and organizations routinely check and verifying all applicants’ education history.
+Most companies understand the importance of checking an applicant’s education history, but not all companies and organizations routinely check and verify all applicants’ education history.

 A good and professionally conducted education background check will help to verify the following: